07/24/2019 Personal Growth

 It doesn’t matter if you’ve been a “glass half empty” type of person for most of your life.
 Perhaps you’re naturally inclined to think of worst-case scenarios or maybe it’s a habit you developed over time.
 Regardless of how negative thoughts snuck their way in, it’s possible to replace them, little by little, with more positive ones.

 It will take practice and patience, as these things often do.
+Whether you attend spiritual wellness retreats that help give you the tools to remove negative energy from your life or if you make simple daily changes, it takes time to achieve positive thinking in all aspects of your life.
 Just as you can’t transform your physical body with a single trip to the gym, you can’t expect to replace negative thinking patterns altogether with the mere decision to do so.
 But with time, just as in the gym, strength will build, and you’ll find it takes less cognitive effort to produce a positive thought than it once did.

 Here are a few tips on how to be more positive.